Special Needs Trusts Pros, Cons, and FAQs

 SSD carries with it Medicare.
 Neither SSD nor Medicare is means tested.
 However, there are often other reasons why a person on SSD might need a Special Needs Trust.
 For example, if the person collects SSD based on a parent’s work history (a “DAC”) and receives DDD or Medicaid benefits (such as residency placement), a third-party Special Needs Trust should be considered.
 The answer is therefore more difficult and requires more discussion and analysis.

 Any cash distributed by a Special Needs Trust to a beneficiary will reduce his or her SSI payment dollar for dollar.
 If the SSI payment is eliminated, Medicaid will be lost.
-It is not good practice for a trustee of a Special Needs Trust to distribute cash.
+It is not good practice for a trustee of a Special Needs Trust to distribute cash if the beneficiary receives SSI.
 Cash payments to SSI beneficiaries should never be done.
 It’s a landmine that can blow up public benefit eligibility.

 There may be income, gift and estate tax considerations in establishing and administering a Special Needs Trust.
 These must all be carefully considered.